-Data is redundantly replicated between TiKV nodes using the Raft consensus algorithm to ensure recoverability should a node failure occur.
-Only when the data has been written into more than 50% of the replicas will the application return ACK (two out of three nodes).
+To ensure data recovery when a node fails, data is redundantly replicated between TiKV nodes using the Raft consensus algorithm Raft consensus algorithm.
+Only when the data has been written into more than 50% of the replicas, the application returns ACK (two out of three nodes).
 However, theoretically, two nodes might crash.
-Therefore, except for scenarios with less strict requirement on data security but extreme requirement on performance, it is strongly recommended that you enable the sync-log mode.
+Therefore, you are strongly recommended to enable the sync-log mode, except for the scenarios with less strict data security requirements but high performance requirements.

 For a standalone TiKV node, it is still recommended to enable the sync-log mode.
 Otherwise, the last write might be lost in case of a node failure.

-- Leaders can not reach out to followers.
-E.g., network problem or node failure.
+- Leaders cannot reach out to followers.
+For example, network problem or node failure happens.

-- Leader balance from PD.
-E.g., PD wants to transfer leaders from a hotspot node to others.
+- PD needs to balance leaders.
+For example, PD tries to transfer leaders from a hotspot node to others.

 This is because the cluster ID stored in local TiKV is different from the cluster ID specified by PD.
-When a new PD cluster is deployed, PD generates random cluster IDs.
-TiKV gets the cluster ID from PD and stores the cluster ID locally when it is initialized.
+When a new PD cluster is deployed, PD generates a random cluster ID.
+Then, TiKV gets this cluster ID from PD and stores the cluster ID locally when it is initialized.
 The next time when TiKV is started, it checks the local cluster ID with the cluster ID in PD.
-If the cluster IDs don’t match, the
+If the cluster IDs do not match each other, the

-If you previously deploy a PD cluster, but then you remove the PD data and deploy a new PD cluster, this error occurs because TiKV uses the old data to connect to the new PD cluster.
+If you have deployed a PD cluster but removed PD data and deployed a new PD cluster, this error occurs because TiKV uses the old data to connect to the new PD cluster.